 The server you choose to play on has a significant impact on loading times.
 Heavily populated servers or those with complex map designs and numerous plugins often take longer to load.
 The server’s hardware and its location relative to you also matter.
 A server located far away can introduce latency, which can manifest as slow loading.
 Choosing a server with good hardware and a location closer to you can improve your experience.

-Optimize Hardware for Faster Loading
+How to Optimize Your Hardware for Faster Loading

 Upgrading your hardware is a surefire way to improve Rust server load times.
 Let’s break down the key components.